MarcoIeni/cargo-clone/README.md

 ### Specifying versions
 The latest available version is downloaded by default.
-If specific versions are desired, semver specifiers can be appended to crate names.
+If specific versions are desired, a @ and a semver specifier can be appended to a crate name.

     cargo clone cargo-clone@1.0.0

-Versions are matched exactly by default, but other kinds of matching are also allowed.
+Exact version matching is the default, but other kinds of matching are also allowed.

     cargo clone cargo-clone@~1.0.0